rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

         Power Platform ALM With GitHub - Template
     </h1>
     <h3 align="center">
-        Easily start a new GitHub repository to build Power Platform solutions
+        Simplify the setup of a GitHub repository for Power Platform development!
     </h3>
     <p align="center">
         This project is an open-source template whose main purpose is to help you start your ALM journey for Power Platform solutions using GitHub.